qmetry/qaf/pages/latest/web_services.md

 **Example**

-Below is an sample example to invoke http request and verify response code using QAF.
+Below is a sample example to invoke http request and verify response code using QAF.

 ```java
 public class Wstest extends RestWSTestCase {